 New drug approvals typically provide a tailwind to the Health Care sector.
 2016's election uncertainty notwithstanding, FDA approvals are accelerating-meaning new revenue streams from unique drugs.

-Source: US Food and Drug Administration novel drug approvals of new molecular entities (NMEs) as of March 2018.
-NMEs provide new therapies for patients.
-BIG PHARMA'S BIG EM OPPORTUNITY
+Source: US Food and Drug Admin approvals of new molecular entities (NMEs) as of March 2018.